Reset Root Password with the Helper ISO

 Generate a strong credential (use a password manager) so you can paste it the moment the helper prompts for input.

-Step 1 – Open the VPS Dashboard
+Step 1 – Open the Control Panel

 1